Downton Abbey Actress Speaks Bravely About Her Eating Disorder

+Downton Abbey's Jessica Brown Findlay has spoken openly and bravely about living with an eating disorder.

-The actress, who played Lady Sybil in the award-winning costume drama, said she has been living with her eating disorder since she was 14.
+The actress, who played Lady Sybil in ITV's award-winning costume drama, said she has been living with her eating disorder since she was 14.

 "I felt so alone for so long, and I just hid," she told The Daily Telegraph.
 "And then I started talking and held my head up, and instead of saying ‘sorry’ decided to tell myself that I matter."

-Brown Findlay, 27, who is now starring in a new period drama Harlots, which is coming to Hulu in the U.S., explained that therapy sessions had helped her to open up about her disorder.
+Brown Findlay, 27, who is now starring in ITV Encore's new period drama Harlots, explained that therapy sessions had helped her to open up about her eating disorder.

 Advertisement

-She also explained that she has decided to speak publicly about her eating disorder to help others who find themselves in a similar position.
+She also explained that she has decided to speak publicly about her eating disorder in order to help others who find themselves in a similar position.

 "If you are lucky enough to speak and be heard, it might be something that could be useful to others," she told The Daily Telegraph.
 "The more we have brave discussions like that going forward, the easier it is to talk about things, and the less alone we can feel.
 It’s certainly made me feel less alone."